 Photo courtesy of cdorobek.

-Call one of our specialists to help you create your dream Bahamas holiday
+Call one of our specialists to help you create your dream Luxury Holidays to the Bahamas holiday

 There are regular non-stop flights from the UK to Nassau, or daily departures via Miami.
 Connecting flights to the Out Islands are available from Nassau and Miami.
 Flying time from Heathrow to Nassau is 10 hrs 15 minutes.